goatshriek/stumpless/README.md

                            username );

 It's as easy as that!
-For more detailed examples of different targets and more complicated message structures, check out the [examples](docs/examples).
+For more detailed examples of different targets and more complicated message structures, check out the [examples](docs/examples/).

 ## Further Documentation
-If you're curious about how something in stumpless works that isn't explained here, you can check the appropriate section of the documentation, stored in the [docs](docs) folder.
-You can also look in the [examples](docs/examples) folder for detailed walkthroughs and annotated example code for using various features of the library.
+If you're curious about how something in stumpless works that isn't explained here, you can check the appropriate section of the documentation, stored in the docs folder of the repository.
+You can also look at the [examples](docs/examples/) for detailed walkthroughs and annotated example code for using various features of the library.

 Folders in the repository contain their own README files that detail what they contain and any other relevant information.